Nigeria Data Protection Commission: Data Controller/ Processor

 The commission is responsible for enforcing data protection laws and ensuring compliance with data protection standards in Nigeria.
 NDPC aims to safeguard the privacy rights of individuals and promote responsible data management practices across various sectors.

-Data Protection Compliance Organisation(DPCO)
+Data Protection Compliance Organisation (DPCO)

 According to the commission, Article 1(3j) of the Nigerian Data Protection Regulation provides that a Data Protection Compliance Organisation (DPCO) is any entity duly licensed by NDPB for the purpose of training, auditing, consulting and rendering services aimed at ensuring compliance with this Regulation or any foreign Data Protection law or regulation having effect in Nigeria.
-A DPCO may be one or more of the following; Professional Service, Consultancy firm, IT Service Provider, Audit firm, Law firm.
+A DPCO may be one or more of the following; a professional service, a consultancy firm, an IT service provider, an audit firm, or a law firm.